Ramsmujh111/microsoft_auth/README.md

 1. Find the key `clientId` and replace the existing value with the application ID (clientId) of  app copied from the Azure portal.
 1. Find the key `tenantId` and replace the existing value with your Azure AD B2C tenant ID.
 1. Find the key `clientSecret` and replace the existing value with the key you saved during the creation of `msal-node-webapp` copied from the Azure portal.
-1. Find the key `redirect` and replace the existing value with the Redirect URI for `msal-node-webapp`. (by default `http://localhost:3000/auth/redirect`).
+1. Find the key `redirect` and replace the existing value with the Redirect URI for `microsoft-auth`. (by default `http://localhost:3000/auth/redirect`).

 > :information_source: For `redirect`, you can simply enter the path component of the URI instead of the full URI.
 For example, instead of `http://localhost:3000/auth/redirect`, you can simply enter `/redirect`.
 This may come in handy in deployment scenarios.